-The Company's investments are regulated under the pertinent provisions of the Amended Insurance Code, otherwise known as Republic Act (R.A.)
+The Company's investments are regulated under the pertinent provisions of the Amended Insurance Code, also known as Republic Act (R.A.)
 10607.
+This law authorizes the Commission to issue rulings and circular letters as may be deemed necessary to ensure the efficient regulation of the insurance industry.

-The Amended Insurance Code generally requires all insurance companies to obtain prior approval of the Insurance Commission (IC) for any and all investments.
-Further, the Company reports all investments made and sold during the previous month to the IC.
-The IC reviews these investment reports and may require the immediate sale or disposal of any investment found to be too risky.
+In its recent Circular letter dated April 8, 2025, entitled "Omnibus Guidelines on Investments", the IC provides that all "Insurance Commission Regulated Entities" ("ICREs") must comply with the rules outlined in the circular in relation to all investment activities.
+Further, the Company is required to submit a monthly report to the IC detailing all investments made and sold in the previous month.
+The IC reviews these reports and may require the immediate sale or disposal of any investment found to be too risky.

 A portion of the Company's funds is invested in equities.
-Section 207 of the Amended Insurance Code provides that insurance companies may invest in listed equities of other financial institutions without need of prior approval by the Commissioner.
+Under Section 207 of the Amended Insurance Code, insurance companies may invest in listed equities of other financial institutions without the need of prior approval from the Commissioner.
 Beyond the provisions of the Amended Insurance Code, the Company, through its Investment Committee, has established additional guidelines to manage the risk inherent in equity investments.
-The Company's own investment policy requires that the Company invest only in shares of common stock of companies that are listed on the Philippine Stock Exchange.
-Furthermore, these listed companies must have profitable business operations and market capitalization are on a scale that would qualify them as blue chips.
+The Company's own investment policy requires that the Company invest only in shares of common stock of companies that are listed on the Philippine Stock Exchange (PSE).
+These companies must have profitable business operations and market capitalization sufficient to qualify them as blue chips stocks.

-The Company also invests in fixed income securities in which it attempts to manage interest rate risk by managing the duration and average maturity of its fixed income portfolio.
-Asset-liability duration mismatches are evaluated based on the team's outlook on interest rates vis-a-vis the duration of the Company's liabilities.
-The fixed income portfolio is structured such that maturity profiles align with funding needs.
-Moreover, investments in fixed income securities are limited only to securities issued by entities of undisputedly strong creditworthiness and to those instruments have active secondary markets to allow transparent valuation and easier liquidation as needed.
+The Company also invests in fixed income securities, and actively manages interest rate risks by monitoring the duration and average maturity of its fixed income portfolio.
+Asset-liability duration mismatches are evaluated based on the team's outlook on interest rates relative to the duration of the Company's liabilities.
+The fixed income portfolio is structured to ensure that maturity profiles align with projected funding needs.
+Moreover, investments are limited only to securities issued by entities of strong creditworthiness and to instruments that have active secondary markets, enabling transparent valuation and liquidity when needed.

-A certain portion of the Company's investments is in foreign currencies, particularly the U.S. Dollar.
-These investments are monitored closely and are limited largely to dollar-denominated obligations backed by the full faith and credit of the Republic of the Philippines (ROP's).
-Foreign currency denominated investments are reported to the BSP on a monthly basis for monitoring.
+A certain portion of the Company's investments is invested in foreign currency-denominated assets, particularly the U.S. dollars.
+These investments are monitored closely and invested in dollar-denominated obligations backed by the full faith and credit of the Republic of the Philippines (ROP's), as well as in bonds issued by local corporates with strong credit ratings.
+All foreign currency denominated investments are reported to the BSP on a monthly basis for regular monitoring.